ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2021.08.25.md

 ### Discussion around sprint themes
 DO does not like themes because as a manager it's tricky to give people the answer to "what should I work on next" without context of the tickets in the theme.
 Beforehand it was just "pick something from the ready column" but now it takes longer because it's difficult to advise on the tickets we aren't sure about.
 We also don't talk about it during planning which we used to but we don't really have enough time to do it.
 We have a large team and it's hard to talk about every ticket because it takes up so much time.
 Themes give us an idea of things we HAVE to do in the sprint, for a migration for example beforehand there may have been things left out of the migration because we didn't get round to them.

-We have had less planning discussions but this may or may nothave had implications on managers and so on as it puts more pressure on them to know about all of the tickets in the theme.
+We have had less planning discussions but this may or may not have had implications on managers and so on as it puts more pressure on them to know about all of the tickets in the theme.

 The problem at the moment is the sprint is completely full with themed items which leaves us with no room to pull things into the sprint if needed.